 Boston Auto Accident Attorney Mediation

 Most car accident claims settle.
 Assuming liability is clear and that there were injuries suffered, the claim will likely settle.
 There are many ways to settle a case.
 But what happens if the parties need outside assistance to reach a settlement?
 Alternative Dispute Resolution (ADR) has become an increasingly popular forum for settling car accident claims.
+Arbitration and mediation are two forms of ADR.

 Mediation is a type of ADR that has become a great way for many car accident victims to obtain a settlement.
 It provides an attractive alternative to rolling the dice at trial.
 Understanding what mediation is important for any car crash victim looking for an effective way to reach resolution of his/her case.